Alec-Ray/OpenGLStudyCode/README.md

 ## OpenGLStudyCode
-You can use these small projects very conveniently.<br>
+You can run these small projects very conveniently.<br>
 Just put the glfw3.lib file and assimp-vc140-mt.lib file in the VS VC\lib path.

 ### Tutorial address: